 West Palm Beach, FL is a diverse community and a destination for many including those suffering from drug and addiction problems.
 It’s beginnings date back to 1513 with Juan Ponce de Leon and had a population of 20,000 native Americans.
 West Palm Beach’s current population is 100,000.
 In the heart of West Palm Beach is the Flagler Museum, the Kravis Center, Clematis Street, and City Place districts.
 These are the areas that attract much-seeking treatment, however, they are filled with nightlife, bars, clubs, and restaurants.
 The largest West Palm Beach area attracting those with drug and alcohol addiction issues is Delray Beach, FL.
 These are some of the reasons why drug rehabs West Palm Beach have been targeted.

-Understanding Why Drug Rehabs West Palm Beach Has Such a Bad Reputation
+Understanding Why Drug Rehabs in Florida Have a Bad Reputation?

 Delray Beach, FL Sunny Addiction Treatment Destination

-Drug rehabs in Florida, West Palm Beach ground zero Delray Beach, Florida
+For drug rehabs in Florida, West Palm Beach is ground zero with Delray Beach, Florida leading the way.

 In the West Palm Beach area is the heart of the recovery community in Florida.
 Although Delray Beach is only 15 square miles there are many sober homes and 1/2-way houses.
 It has been marked by the New York Times in 2007, as the drug recovery capital of the United States.
 This dubbing was due to having one of the nation’s largest addiction recovery communities and the highest number of sober living homes.